 These Patina Paints are safe to use on all types of objects and materials.
 This includes glass, wood, metal, and even cardboard.
 I have even seen it used on Styrofoam!
 I recently wrote a blog post about how to use the Dixie Belle Patina Paint products on metals.

 But, In this post, I focus on how to patina glass decor items to give them this really cool patina finish.

 Before You Start the Patina Process

-Second, is to clean your decor.
-Remember that you can use simple soap and water and rinse well or clean well with a 50/50 mix of denatured alcohol and water.
-The other option is to clean with Dixie Belle’s White Lightening, which works very well.
+Second, is to clean your décor.
+Remember that you can use simple soap and water and rinse well or clean with Dixie Belle’s White Lightening, which works very well.
 All of these need to be rinsed and the item allowed to dry.